Fundraiser held at Chretin’s restaurant for victim of motorcycle accident - NewsBreak

 The victim’s name is Xavier Castaneda, who was forced to have one leg amputated following the crash.
 To help with medical costs, his friends organized the fundraiser.

-Along with a 50/50 raffle where half of the money raised goes to medical costs as well.
+A 50/50 raffle where half of the money raised goes to medical costs was featured as well.
 For friends of Castaneda's, like Tylon Nyers, they were happy to see him getting help.

-The raffle winner was drawn at 2:00 p.m. earlier, but proceeds from everything sold went on for the entire day.
+The raffle winner was drawn at 2:00 p.m. earlier, but proceeds from everything else continues throughout the entire day.

 The post Fundraiser held at Chretin’s restaurant for victim of motorcycle accident appeared first on KYMA .